NarendraDwivedi/Cloudflare-Workers-Editor/README.md

    - **Download Workers**: Use the download option to save individual workers or utilize the batch download feature to download all workers in one click.

+## Known Issues

+1. **Manual Route Enabling**: When creating new workers through the application, you need to manually enable the route for the worker in your Cloudflare dashboard.
+This step is necessary to make the worker active and functional.

 ## Contact

 For any questions or support, please open an issue on the GitHub repository or contact me directly at [contact@narendradwivedi.org].